-There are a few things that you do need to worldschool.
+To world school, there are a few things you will need.
 These will vary depending on how long you plan to adopt this lifestyle and educational choice.

 - A desire to travel.
-In two parent households, this doesn’t necessarily mean that both parents must be dying to travel, but if they are going to travel together as a family, there needs to be open, honest, and good communication from the beginning about the plan and foreseeable moving parts associated with worldschooling.
+In two parent households, this doesn’t necessarily mean that both parents must desire to travel.
+However, if they are going to travel altogether as a family, there needs to be open, honest, and good communication from the beginning.
+This must include transparent communication about the plan and foreseeable moving parts associated with worldschooling.

 - A desire to want to welcome the world as the child’s classroom.
 Worldschooling is an incredible educational and lasting gift.

 - A willingness to step outside of the comfort zone.
 Worldschooling involves keeping an open-mind as you encounter different people, cultures, ways of thinking, and new environments.

 The decision to worldschool and pursue a travel lifestyle is exciting.
 It’s also intimidating to most.

 There are a lot of unknowns when you travel full-time, part-time, or for big chunks of time.
 This unknowns might include: Where to go.
 Logistics.
 Where to stay.
 Language barriers.
 Cultural differences.
 Local or state school requirements.
 Duration.